mjmeilahn/node-master-class/README.md

 Presented in ES5, I'm translating over to ES6+ versions and refactoring some course spaghetti code into readable helper libraries which'll take a while :/

 #### Course Includes:
-    1. Building RESTful API
+    1. Building RESTful API for CRUD operations

-    2. Building Web App GUI
+    2. Building Web App GUI for Monitoring Up or Down Websites

     3. Building a CLI